azrker/Currency-Exchange-Application/README.md

 * **.NET Framework 4.7.2** (included with Visual Studio)
 * **Internet connection** — required to fetch live rates from `api.nbp.pl`

 > ℹ️ No database installation is required.
-All data is stored in-memory.
+All data is stored in memory.

 \---